Julie Carp: Storylines

 Julie decides she would like to foster children to fill the void in her life and talks Brian into the idea.
 The pair meet with a children's social worker and Julie is delighted to be informed that she is an ideal candidate.
 Brian tells Julie that the fostering application has been declined, unaware he withdrew it.
 Her nephew, Todd Grimshaw (Bruno Langley) tells Julie that Brian does not want to foster and has got a new job in Wales.
 Upset, Julie ends the relationship but he attempts to persuade her to change her mind and join him in Wales.
 When she discovers that he withdrew the adoption application, she orders him to leave her alone.
 Brian then leaves for Wales but Julie misses him.

-When Dennis returns to Weatherfield after some time away, Julie allows him to live with her.
-Dennis comes up with a plan to reconcile with his wife, Rita Sullivan (Barbara Knox).
-Dennis and Julie stage a public argument which ends in Julie throwing Dennis out as Dennis knows that Rita has a kind heart and she will take him in.
-Julie is unsure but goes along with it for Dennis' sake.
-A few weeks after their staged argument, Norris Cole (Malcolm Hebden), is moaning about Dennis in The Rovers and Julie lets it slip about Dennis's plan.
+Julie later allows Dennis to move in and he comes up with a plan to reconcile with his wife, Rita Tanner (Barbara Knox).
+Dennis and Julie stage a public argument which ends in Julie throwing Dennis out knowing that Rita will take pity on him.
+Julie plays along to help Dennis, but Julie accidentally tells Norris Cole (Malcolm Hebden).
 Norris informs Rita and she confronts Julie.
-When Rita ends her marriage to Dennis, he storms into The Kabin and confronts Norris, leading to an argument.
-The argument results in Dennis punching Norris in the face, causing him to fall over.
-Rita enters just as this is happening and sees Dennis taking money from the till.
-She physically throws Dennis out of The Kabin for punching Norris.
-Dennis then sadly bids farewell to Julie before leaving Weatherfield for the last time.
+When Rita ends her marriage to Dennis, he fights Norris then leaves Weatherfield.